-There are many books and apps available now that offer meditations and guidance similar to a mindfulness course, so why pay for and commit to several weeks of a course when you can sit at home and pursue mindfulness in your own time?
+There are many apps and books available now that offer meditations and guidance similar to a mindfulness course, so why pay for and commit to several weeks of a course when you can sit at home and pursue mindfulness in your own time?

 Rather than either/or, it’s both and more!

-Although speaking specifically about MBSR courses, we believe this approach is relevant to any of the mindfulness-based courses we offer.
-Whilst books and apps can provide flexibility in terms of working in your own time, at your own pace, a course offers the regularity which supports the discipline needed to develop your own mindfulness practice.
+Whilst apps and books can provide flexibility in terms of working in your own time, at your own pace, a course offers the regularity which supports the discipline needed to develop your own mindfulness practice.

 A course provides a safe place to reconnect with who you really are.
 Through the journey of a course together we explore, discuss, reflect and meet challenges and insights as they arise.
 A course is designed for your growth and exploration, and the course tutor is there to help you on this journey.